Shared on behalf of Torfaen County Borough

-The Schools Desktop Support Analyst role will be based in Bassaleg School, which is a Secondary school located in Newport.
-It will be part of an established SRS Education Service covering schools across Monmouthshire, Torfaen, Blaenau Gwent and Newport.
-The role is of a technical nature covering desktop support but also requires excellent communication skills to liaise with school providing support and advice.
-This post will be located within Bassaleg School, however this may be subject to change dependant on the needs of the service.
+The Schools Desktop Support Analyst role will be based in Llanwern High School, Newport.
+It will be part of an established SRS Education Service which covers schools across Monmouthshire, Torfaen, Blaenau Gwent and Newport.
+The role is of a technical nature covering desktop support but also requires excellent communication skills to liaise with schools providing support and advice and will be a valued member of Llanwern High School.

 As a successful Schools Desktop Support Analyst, you will:

-● Provide 1st/2nd line support to teachers, support staff and pupils in Bassaleg School;
+Provide 1st/2nd line support to teachers, support staff and pupils in Llanwern High School;

-● Have a good working knowledge of IT hardware and software within a schools environment;
+Have a good working knowledge of IT hardware and software;

-● Work and adapt to working within a team and individually.
+Work and adapt to both working within a team and individually.

 The SRS is a collaboration of five public sector organisations ICT departments with Torfaen County Borough Council as the lead employer.

 This post is subject to an Enhanced Disclosure Application to the Disclosure & Barring Service (DBS) and Gwent Police Vetting which will need to be met before the post can be offered.

 We are legally obliged to ask you to provide evidence of your right to work in the UK.
 If you are invited to interview, you will be asked to provide appropriate documents such as your full birth certificate/passport/work permit in accordance with the Asylum and Immigration Act 1996.